sgrolab/dictyviz/README.md

 conda activate optical3dflow
 ```
 ### 4. Running scripts
 To run scripts, navigate to the right directory and run the correct bash script.
-Note: to run any optical flow calculations and findRegions.py, the optical3dflow environment must be activated.
+Note: to run anything that requires opticalflow (2d or 3d), the optical3dflow environment must be activated.
 For everything else, the dictyviz environment should be activated.